 Hopscotch - chalk it on your patio or use paper to make it indoors.
 Throw bean bags onto the number, then hop and jump on alternate numbers to reach your beanbag.

 Bubbles - blow bubbles and let your child pop them with their fingers or clap them to pop them.

 Bikes, scooter and balance bikes - are great for core stability and balance.
 They can be expensive, but Ebay or give away sites have some bargains!

 Balls, beanbags, balloons -anything which can be thrown and caught is great for hand eye co-ordination.
 (Balloons are great for using indoors if you can't get outside easily.)

 Speech and Language Development in Early Years

-We provide a language -rich, communication-friendly environment, where we support all children's speech, language and communication needs to ensure children have the necessary skills to progress through school.
+We provide a language -rich, communication-friendly environment, supporting all children's speech, language and communication needs to give children the skills to progress with learning.

 View Mrs.Inquieti-Lamb's Live bird cam by visiting the link below.

 5 videos show you the growing stages of the new hatched chicks.